HiteshCodesl/MediEcho_AI/README.md

 An intelligent, full-stack AI-powered Medical Voice Consultation SaaS platform built with modern web technologies like Next.js App Router, Prisma, PostgreSQL, Clerk for auth, OpenAI for intelligent answers, and Vapi for voice responses.

+**Due to subscription cost, AI features are disabled in the live demo.
+However, full integration code is available in the repository and can be re-enabled with a valid API key**
 ---

 ## 🔧 Tech Stack